 Eventually, if the pain becomes more severe, it cannot be managed with over-the-counter medications or anti-inflammatories.
 Sometimes, stronger pain medications such as narcotics are required.
 These medications should be used as a last resort.
 There are many more side effects, and these medications can be quite addictive.
 A consultation with a surgeon is recommended if the pain is severe enough to require narcotic medications.

 These supplements can be purchased in many supermarkets and health food stores.
 There is no good evidence in well controlled scientific studies of significant pain relief or improvement in function with use of these supplements.
 At this time there are no high quality scientific studies to demonstrate a significant effect of other natural medications on arthritic pain or function.

-Sometimes a simple brace can offer support to a painful knee whether symptoms are from arthritis, a meniscal tear or patellofemoral pain.
+Sometimes a simple brace can offer support to a painful ankle.
 Many patients can start by purchasing an inexpensive over the counter brace, and these braces can be quite helpful.
 However, in some cases, a patient may benefit from a custom brace.
 These braces are designed as stabilizing supports or unloading devices in order to offload some of the force across a painful joint.
-Ask your physician whether you are a candidate for a custom brace (an “unloader brace”).
+Ask your physician whether you are a candidate for a custom brace.
 These braces are quite expensive, but most extended health care plans will cover the majority of the cost.

 Occasionally, orthotics can be helpful in treating painful feet, ankles, knees or hips.
 Deformities of the lower extremities such as flat feet or bowed legs can increase the stress on a painful joint.
 Proper foot wear and orthotics can help manage some of the pain.
 Ask your physician whether you are a candidate for custom foot orthotics or a change in footwear.